szeitlin/szeitlin-blog/content/dvc_vs_pachyderm.md

 *4. Do you want a system where your development environment mimics your deployment environment (and plan to deploy in kubernetes)?*

 Both DVC and Pachyderm assume you're going to do some amount of development on your local machine.

 Pachyderm makes sense if you plan to always be running models in containers, and the enterprise version includes encryption over the wire, and role-based access controls.
-Pachyderm is really meant to be used for serving models, not just tracking and developing them.
+Pachyderm is really meant to be used for *serving* models, not just tracking and developing them.

-If you know you're not going to be using containers to serve your models, and you primarily want something to help you with tracking data and models, you probably should use DVC.
+If you know you're *not* going to be using containers to serve your models, and you primarily want something to help you with *tracking* data and models, you probably should use DVC.

 # Would you ever use both?

 I can imagine a scenario where you'd use DVC for data and model tracking, and Pachyderm for serving.

 ----
+# Other things DVC can do

 There are at least a couple of things that DVC can do, which Pachyderm doesn't have at all.
-For example:
+For example, DVC can:
 - visualize the structure of a dag with ascii art (this is really cute)
 - compare model metrics among experiments, e.g `dvc metrics diff`